 When it comes to becoming an art influencer, one of the most important things you can do is decide on a niche.
 This will help you focus your content and grow your following more effectively.

-A niche is simply a specific category or area of interest within the art world.
+A niche is a specific category or area of interest in art.
 The great thing about focusing on a specialty is becoming an expert in that area, providing your followers with valuable information and insights.

-One way to find a niche is to think about what you’re passionate about.
+One way to find a niche is to think about your passion.

 - What type of art do you enjoy the most?